-Scenario: Your client just earned a large bonus and wants to give a portion back to the community, but doesn't have time to decide on the most deserving charities.
+Scenario: Your client just earned a large bonus and wants to give a portion back to the community but doesn't have time to decide on the most deserving nonprofits.

 Solution: Recommend establishing a Donor Advised Fund through the Sacramento Region Community Foundation for an immediate income tax deduction and the ability to stay involved in recommending uses for the gift for years to come.